Keyboard shortcuts

 Matrix outputs and conventions

-The DC OPF bundle has its own schema in the DC OPF bundle guide.
+powerio-prob builds problem instances (matrix free DC OPF and AC OPF input data plus the GOC3 SCOPF instance) and its matrix feature projects those instances into sparse operators.
+The DC OPF bundle schema is in the DC OPF bundle guide.
 Per-builder API detail is in the crate docs.

 Capabilities